 Below, the various project members of the Open Government in the EU project (OGEU, 2010-2016) and the Transparency in the EU – From Reaction to Manifesto project (TrUE, 2017-2021), and ongoing research since then are listed.

 A list of publications produced by the project participants can be found here.

 Currently active researchers

 Maarten Hillebrandt– OGEU, TrUE.
 Maarten is postdoctoral researcher at the Eric Castrén Institute, University of Helsinki and editor of the Open Government in the EU blog.
 His research interests include transparency, quantification, meta-regulation, disinformation, and democratic governance.
-His publications have been published in the European Law Journal, the International Review of Administrative Science, the Common Market Law Review and the Journal of European Public Policy.
+His publications have been published, among others, in the European Law Journal, the International Review of Administrative Science, the Common Market Law Review and the Journal of European Public Policy.

 Ida Koivisto – TrUE.
 Ida is Associate Professor of Administrative Law at the Eric Castrén Institute, University of Helsinki.
 Her main research interests are the performativity of government transparency and algorithmic governance.
 Ida has published in Critical Analysis of Law, the Minnesota Journal of International Law, and the Nordisk Juridisk Tidskrift, among others.